watsonjj/sstcam-sandbox/README.md

 # sstcam_sandbox

-Sandbox package for personal scripts primarily using the CHECLabPy Package
+Personal sandbox package for investigation into the SST Camera and CTA